Red Penis — Causes, Symptoms, and Treatment

 Treatment — Use Man1 Man Oil for penis skin ointment to keep penis skin from drying out.
 Continue to use a penis specific product that will sustain overall penis health and eliminate future instances of "red penis" and other common penis conditions that can result from frequent masturbation and aggressive sex including, penis vein damage, loss of penis sensitivity, curving or bending of penis, and more.

 Balanitis — This is an inflammation of the penis, which can be the result of poor hygiene and failing to wash under the foreskin.
 Or, this condition may be caused by Thrush (fungus), psoriasis, or even the use of a soap that you are allergic to.

 Symptoms — There are bright red, shiny patches, a rash, or dry flaky skin on the penis.

 Treatment — Wash your penis thoroughly, have your partner checked for thrush, and use a Candida antifungal treatment.
 Change your soap and washing powder brand and if symptoms persist consult your health care professional.

 Cancer — This extremely rare condition can present itself as red or blue-brown lumps or growths on the penis.

-Symptoms — There will be lumps and growths on the shaft and foreskin as well as changes in the color of the skin.
+Symptoms — There may be lumps and/or growths on the shaft and foreskin, as well as changes in the color and texture of the skin.